BGP Route Reflector Basics

 How is this accomplished?

-BGP Route Reflector follows the below listed rules to acheive its function:
+BGP Route Reflector follows the below listed rules to achieve this goal:

 • iBGP routers are divided into Route Reflectors, Route Reflector clients and non-client Peers.